rubenRP/rubenr.dev/content/blog/pinia-vuex/index.en.md

 ---
-title: "Pinia: La alternativa más amigable a Vuex en Vue 3"
+title: "Pinia: The friendlier alternative to Vuex in Vue 3"
 date: 2022-02-23T0:00:00.000Z
 published: true
 hero_title: Pinia
-hero_subtitle: La alternativa más amigable a Vuex en Vue 3
+hero_subtitle: The friendlier alternative to Vuex in Vue 3
-description: Pequeña overview sobre esta nueva librería y las implicaciones que esto tiene en el desarrollo de aplicaciones en Vue 3.
+description: Small overview on this new library and the implications this has on the development of applications in Vue 3.
 hero_image: hero.jpg
 thumbnail: thumb.jpg
+slug: /en/pinia-vuex/
+language: en
 taxonomy:
   category:
     - Articles